openmpf/openmpf-components/cpp/TesseractOCRTextDetection/DICTIONARIES.md

 - Example: `eng.lstm-unicharset` pairs with `eng.lstm-*-dawg` files.
 - Example: `eng.unicharset` pairs with `eng.*-dawg` files.

-In addition, you must provide the wordlist file as a text-formatted list of words separated by newlines.
+In addition, you must provide the word list file as a text-formatted list of words separated by newlines.

-NOTE: Please be aware that a small fraction (~1%) of words may be filtered out during the initial wordlist to DAWG conversion step.
+NOTE: Please be aware that a small fraction (~1%) of words may be filtered out during the initial word list to DAWG conversion step.
 Subsequent conversation between DAWG and text formats will retain all leftover words.

 ### Overwrite `*.traineddata` Model with New Files